The general course or progression of a person’s working life or professional achievements.

 All civilians 16 years and older who did not work during the reference week, but made specific efforts to find a job within the past four weeks and who were available for work (except for temporary illness) during the reference week.
 This also includes those who did not work, but were available for work, and who were waiting to be recalled to a job from which they had been laid off for a specific time or had a new job to go to within 30 days.

-The economic situation in which an economic factor (a person, firm or trading nation) has a lower opportunity cost in producing a good or service compared to the opportunity cost of the good or service produced by one’s trading partner.
+The economic situation in which an individual, firm or trading nation has a relatively lower cost in producing a specific good or service compared to the relative cost for the good or service produced by one’s trading partner.
+When the difference in relative costs is larger than the expenses for good movement (transportation) it makes trade effective.

 Consumer Price Index (CPI)